elizabrock/LaTeX-Resume/README.md

 * Either update or remove the Activities section entirely
 * Evaluate reordering the resume sections
 * Try a more flamboyant color for what is currently green.
 E.g. purple or hot pink!
+* Make sure I've actually run spell-check
-* Finally, release a new version
+* Finally, release a new version, compiled as final rather than draft